Stability estimates for phase retrieval from discrete Gabor measurements: Introduction

 One should note that in recent years a variety of stability result for phase retrieval have been proven.
 Some highlights of this research include: \begin{enumerate} \item[i.]
-The PhaseLift method \cite{Candes12, Candes13} which guarantees stable recovery from $\CO(L \log L)$ randomly chosen Gaussian measurements with high probability. \item[ii.]
-The research on polarisation for phase retrieval \cite{Alexeev14, Bandeira14, Pfander15b} in which the authors supplement an existing measurement ensemble in order to obtain a phase retrieval problem that is efficiently and stably solvable. \item[iii.]
+The PhaseLift method \cite{Candes13, Candes12} which guarantees stable recovery from $\mathcal{O}(L)$ randomly chosen Gaussian measurements with high probability \cite{candes2014solving}. \item[ii.]
+The research on polarisation for phase retrieval \cite{Alexeev14, Bandeira14, pfander2019robust,Pfander15b} in which the authors supplement an existing measurement ensemble in order to obtain a phase retrieval problem that is efficiently and stably solvable. \item[iii.]
 Wirtinger flow and related methods \cite{Candes15, Sun17, Zhang17} which offer stability guarantees for sufficiently many randomly chosen Gaussian measurements. \item[iv.]
-The eigenvector-based angular synchronisation approach \cite{Iwen18} which relies on a certain weak form of invertibility of the phase retrieval problem to prove a stability result for deterministic measurement systems. \end{enumerate} In some way or another, all of these results are based on different setups than ours: As opposed to the papers referenced in item i.~and iii., we will not work with a probabilistic measurement system but with a deterministic one.
+The eigenvector-based angular synchronisation approach \cite{Iwen18} which relies on a certain weak form of invertibility of the phase retrieval problem to prove a stability result for deterministic measurement systems. \item[v.]
+The very recent work \cite{salanevich2019stability} in which the stability of phase retrieval from (random) frames whose frame vectors are uniformly distributed on the unit sphere (but not necessarily independent) is considered. \end{enumerate} In some way or another, all of these results are based on different setups than ours: As opposed to the papers referenced in item i., iii.~and v.~we will not work with a probabilistic measurement system but with a deterministic one.
 We will also not supplement our measurement ensemble as is done in the results referenced in item ii.~and we will not work with the weak form of invertibility that is present in the paper referenced in item iv.
-In fact, we will consider the two well-known formulae \eqref{eq:autocorrelation} and \eqref{eq:ambiguity} presented in section \ref{sec:prerequisites} which are heavily used to develop methods for exact phase retrieval from Gabor measurements in the literature \cite{Eldar15,Nawab83,Li17}.
-We show that through a further analysis of the formulae \eqref{eq:autocorrelation} and \eqref{eq:ambiguity}, one can derive stability results for some of those methods and therefore also for phase retrieval in general.
-Our stability results come with constants that scale only linearly in the space dimension at the cost of relaxing the notion of stability to resemble the one proposed in \cite{Alaifari18a}.
+In fact, we will consider the two well-known formulae \eqref{eq:autocorrelation} and \eqref{eq:ambiguity} presented in section \ref{sec:prerequisites} which are heavily used to develop methods for exact phase retrieval from Gabor measurements in the literature \cite{Eldar15,Li17,Nawab83}.
+We show that through further analysis of the formulae \eqref{eq:autocorrelation} and \eqref{eq:ambiguity}, one can derive stability results for some of those methods and therefore also for phase retrieval in general.
+Our stability results are designed for bandlimited signals and come with constants that scale in the square root of the space dimension at the cost of relaxing the notion of stability to resemble the one proposed in \cite{Alaifari18a}.